DominikJur/Image-Classification-with-Torch-Keras-and-Tensorflow/README.md

-# Image Classification with PyTorch
+# Image Classification with PyTorch and Tensorflow

 **Overview**

-This project aims to classify images into different categories using a PyTorch-based convolutional neural network (CNN).
+This project aims to classify images into different categories using convolutional neural networks (CNNs).